When was the last time you thought about goal setting for your training business?

 - What are the benefits of my goals?

-The key is to make sure that planning takes place before action commences.
+The key is to make sure that planning takes place before the action commences.
 This allows you to be proactive about your business rather than reacting to someone else’s agenda.

 Goal Setting Stage 2: Do